 All team members and directors should protect the Company's assets and ensure their efficient use.
 Except for incidental personal use, Company assets should be dedicated to legitimate Company business only.
 Expense accounts should be used only for Company business in accordance with Company guidelines, and any unused cash advances must be repaid promptly.
 Intentional use of corporate credit cards for personal purposes in violation of Company guidelines is prohibited.
-The obligation to protect Company assets continues even after employment ends and includes its proprietary information, including intellectual property, trade secrets, customer lists and other customer information, business and marketing plans, databases, records, salary information, which includes any use or distribution that does not serve a legitimate business purpose of the Company, is prohibited.
+The obligation to protect Company assets continues even after employment ends and includes its proprietary information, including intellectual property, trade secrets, customer lists and other customer information, business and marketing plans, databases, records, salary information and unpublished financial data and reports.
+Unauthorized use or distribution of such information, which includes any use or distribution that does not serve a legitimate business purpose of the Company, is prohibited.
 No bribes, kickbacks or similar payments or considerations are directly or indirectly to be given, offered or received by any team member, director or agent of the Company to any person or entity for any reason.